BLCM/DataDumper/README.md

 ### Generating objects to dump (steps 3 and 4, above)

-These steps are handled via a single Python 3 script, which you can find in the `scripts` directory.
+These steps are handled via a single Python 3 script named `generate_obj_dump_lists.py`, which you can find in the `scripts` directory.
 This is a command-line utility, so you'll have to install Python, and then run it from a commandline (for Windows users that means either `cmd.exe` or Powershell, usually).
 Make sure when installing Python to check the box which adds Python to your system `PATH`, so it can be executed properly.

 Running on Windows would look something like: